 Watch portion sizes.
 Over the last few decades, portions of foods in both grocery stores and restaurants have ballooned.
-Make sure your children's food intake stays within USDA-recommended serving sizes for each food group.
+Make sure your children's food intake stays within the USDA recommendations for appropriate meal sizes for each food group.
 One serving of grains, for example, is just a half-cup of spaghetti or one regular slice of bread.
 Half a small chicken breast and a small, lean hamburger patty each count as one protein serving.

 Obesity linked to a medical cause

 Some children become overweight or obese because of certain illnesses: